N4LMC – Lookout Mountain Amateur Radio Community

 - DMR – W4DMM 440.700 – located on Short Mountain in TN – TS2, TG 314722

 - DMR – W4DMM 444.300 – located in Murfreesboro, TN – TS1, TG 314722

 - Wires-X – KG4FZR 442.275 – located in Athens, TN

 See LMARC’s Net page for information on all the nets that our systems carry that you can join in on.
 Join in on these nets, they won’t exist without participation and interest.
 Many of these nets are also looking for Net Control persons and Alternate Net Control persons!

-We will update the page with more information and new features as those are available.
-Join the Net, just listen in if that what you need to do, hope you’ll join in soon!
+We will update the page with more information and new features as those are available, so check back often!
+Join the Net, just listen in if that’s what you need to do, and we hope you’ll join in on the fun soon!

 Our Repeaters and Nodes